fss-fmi/sugaming/.github/ISSUE_TEMPLATE/cicd_request.md

 ---
-name: "📦 CI/CD request"
+name: '📦 CI/CD request'
-about: "Suggest a change in the project pipelines."
+about: 'Suggest a change in the project pipelines.'
-title: "ci: "
+title: 'ci: '
 labels: deployment
-assignees: ""
+assignees: ''
 ---

 **Describe the CI/CD change you'd like**